sclorg/s2i-perl-container/5.30/README.md

 different things, Perl's most common applications are system administration utilities and web programming.

-This container image includes an npm utility, so users can use it to install JavaScript modules for their web applications.
-There is no guarantee for any specific npm or nodejs version, that is included in the image; those versions can be changed anytime and the nodejs itself is included just to make the npm work.
+This container image includes an cpanm utility, so users can use it to install Perl modules for their web applications.
+There is no guarantee for any specific CPAN module version, that is included in the image; those versions can be changed anytime.

 Usage in Openshift
 ------------------

 In this example, we will assume that you are using the `centos/perl-530-centos7` image, available via `perl:5.30` imagestream tag in Openshift.
-To build a simple [nodejs-sample-app](https://github.com/sclorg/dancer-ex.git) application in Openshift:
+To build a simple [perl-sample-app](https://github.com/sclorg/dancer-ex.git) application in Openshift:

 ```
 oc new-app perl:5.30~https://github.com/sclorg/dancer-ex.git